 It cannot be overstated when discussing the lifespan and look of your new countertops: read the instructions!
 When you do this, they will look their finest for as long as possible.

 Mineral oil should be applied once a month to butcher block wood worktops for long-term durability.
 Non-butcher block wood countertops benefit from marine oil, which protects the stain from fading.
 Wood may be sanded to remove marks and burns, and stains can be readily removed with lemon juice or hydrogen peroxide.

 Caring For Quartz Counters

 Quartz countertops are resistant to heat, stains, and scratches.
 They are also nonporous and do not require sealing.
-If stains do appear, a hydrogen peroxide and flour paste applied and let to set for 24 hours will take the stain straight out.
+If stains do appear, hydrogen peroxide and flour paste applied and left to sit for 24 hours will take the stain straight out.

 Caring for Marble Countertops

 Marble takes more upkeep than other types of worktops.
 Because the material is porous by nature, it is prone to etching.
 Marble polish can be used to remove chemical deterioration.
 Ammonia, hydrogen peroxide, or mineral spirits can be used to remove oil stains.
 Food stains can also be removed needing a water-based mixture of baking soda and dish soap.

 Caring for Soapstone Countertops